Skip to content

 Landmark

-Since the Ancient Greeks’ days, when Land’s End was known as “Belerion,” or Place of the Sun, it has inspired humankind.
-At Cornwall’s furthest western point, Land’s End is part of the breathtaking coastline scenery.
-Many walks and races in the UK beginning at Land’s End because participants hope to trek the 838 miles (1349 km) from Land’s End to the Scottish village of John o’Groats.
+Since Ancient Greece, when Land’s End was known as “Belerion,” or Place of the Sun, it has inspired humankind.
+Land’s End is part of the breathtaking coastline scenery at Cornwall’s furthest western point.
+Many walks and races in the UK begin at Land’s End because participants hope to trek the 838 miles (1349 km) from Land’s End to the Scottish village of John o’Groats.

 Rock climbers love the area surrounding Land’s End because it is incredibly rocky.
-Additionally, the region is significant for the only found rare species of flora.
+Additionally, the region is significant for the rare species of flora only found in the region.
 Land’s End is located in Sennen, Penzance, TR19 7AA.
 The Peak District National Park’s Dark Peak contains the gritstone tor known as Higger Tor.

 Higger Tor